arobenko/mqtt/README.md

  It can provide a significant help when developing new client library or broker application.

-# Licence
-The [MQTT Protocol Library](#mqtt-protocol-library) as well as [CommsChampion Plugin](#commschampion-plugin) from this repository are licensed under the classic **GPLv3 / Commercial** dual licensing scheme.
-The source code is available for anyone to use as long as the derivative work remains open source with compatible licence. **Download** and **try** it!
-If it works as expected and commercial closed source licence is required for the final product, please send me an e-mail.
-As the author and full copyright owner I will be able to provide one.
-Please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.

 # How to Build
 Detailed instructions on how to build and install all the components can be found in [BUILD.md](BUILD.md) file.